marlinspike/dsopbuilder/README.md

 ### Running the image ###
 To run the image you pulled earlier:
 `docker run -it shuffereu/dsopbuilder`
+The _-it_ parameter tells Docker that you want to shell into the running container.

 ## Running PyBuilder ##
 PyBuilder is a Python3 app (Python3 and everything else you'll need is already installed in the Docker iamge).
 Basic usage of PyBuilder: